Nico749/ORM_E-Commerce_Back_End/README.md

 ## Room for Improvement

 Room for improvement:
-* Some changes required when creating or updating a product
+* Some minor changes required when creating or updating a product
-* Category model's delete route crashes with some values we pass as id

 ## Installation